AvivAminoff/SuperMarket-Data-Analysis/README.md

 The analysis, the queries, and the visualization will be performed by SQL and Power Bi in order to obtain business insights.

-You can download the file to see all the insights and recommendations of the analysis.
+You can download the Pdf file " Supermarket Data Analysis" to see all the visualization, insights and recommendations of the analysis.

 have fun!